Stanley Gibbons: Since 2000

 In August 2007, Paul Fraser resigned as Executive Chairman and in April 2008 he sold his remaining shares to focus on Paul Fraser Collectibles.
 Bob Henkhuzens became interim chairman and the current chairman is David Bralsford, who works in a non-executive capacity.

 On 20 September 2010 the company announced it had acquired the trade and assets of the Benham first day cover and collectibles business from Flying Brands Limited.
-On 21 November 2013, Stanley Gibbons successfully completed its acquisition of Noble Investments, bringing Apex, Baldwin's, and Dreweatts & Bloomsbury Auctions into the group.
+On 21 November 2013, Stanley Gibbons successfully completed its acquisition of Noble Investments, bringing Apex, Baldwin's (numismatic auctioneers), and Dreweatts & Bloomsbury Auctions into the group.
 In 2014, two further acquisitions followed: On 31 January the company acquired Murray Payne, the world's leading dealer in British Commonwealth King George VI stamps and on 23 October The Fine Art Auction Group, holding company of the Group's subsidiary, Dreweatts and Bloomsbury, announced that it had acquired Mallett Antiques - a dealer in antiques and decorative arts with retail premises on London's Dover St and New York's Madison Avenue.

 On 28 January 2015 the company was awarded 'Deal of the Year' at the 2015 Quoted Company Awards for its acquisition of Noble Investments.

 In July 2015 the company announced that The Fine Art Auction Group had acquired Bid for Wine, a specialist online wine auctioneer founded in 2008 by barrister Spenser Hilliard and ex-management consultant Lionel Nierop.

 Later in 2015 the group's share value started to fall significantly, dropping from 240p in August 2015 to 15.75p in April 2016.
 This general decline continued, with lows of 1.5p being recorded in March 2020.

 Stanley Gibbons (Guernsey) Limited, the group's subsidiary which handled investment portfolios, was placed under administration on 21 November 2017, with Nick Vermeulen and Zelf Hussain as joint administrators.

-Digital copy of the certificate of ownership of the 1c Magenta postage stamp.
-This certifies that the hold fractional ownership of the item.
+Digital copy of the certificate of fractional ownership of the 1c Magenta postage stamp.

 On 8 June 2021, Stanley Gibbons purchased the British Guiana 1c magenta at auction for $8,307,000.
 The company has since offered shares in the stamp to collectors using the showpiece platform.

 On 22 December 2023, Stanley Gibbons announced the company's insolvency.
 In a "pre-pack administration process" the business was bought back by a new company called Strand Collectibles Group.

+In 2025, Stanley Gibbons launched its Comics Division with key issues Marvel and DC as a way to diversify its business.